 This Quick One Punnet Strawberry Jam (1st prize winning) is super quick & delicious and requires no added pectin or special equipment.
 If you’re from across the pond a punnet is the plastic container you get strawberries in!

 Back in July 2014 my Quick One Punnet Strawberry Jam won 1st Prize in the Byfleet Parish Day Show!
-It was to be my 2nd year running winning 1st prize as the previous year my Peach & Apricot Jam had won!
+It was to be my 2nd year running winning 1st prize as the previous year my Peach & Apricot Jam came first!